Introduction

 Storage Cabinet:

-Purpose-built storage cabinets help keep your office organized, providing heaps of space for office supplies and sometimes other personal items.
 If you work from home full time, dedicate a full cabinet in your tiny house office for office supplies.
 You will need it.

 They can integrate well with the rest of your tiny house cabinetry design like in our Marlo design!